sciffany/Minesweeper/README.md

 ## Implementation

 ### Data structures
-Program makes use of three 2D arrays to store the following information:
+Program makes use of three 2D std::vectors to store the following information:
  * Number of neighbouring bombs (any number >=9 signifies bomb within itself)
  * Boolean cover (whether or not the tile has been revealed)
  * Tile icon (whether the tile has been flagged/marked)